For Honduran migrants in caravan, the journey is personal

 'TREATMENT FOR MY MOTHER'

 Reuniting with family in the U.S. is something those on the road north frequently speak of.
-Marel Antonio Murrillo Santos is doing the opposite — leaving his loved ones behind in Tecopan, Honduras.
+Marel Antonio Murillo Santos is doing the opposite — leaving his loved ones behind in Copan, Honduras.

 After his parents separated five years ago, Murillo became the primary breadwinner for the family at age 13.
 His mom is diabetic, leaving her weak and missing a toe on each foot.